As if figuring out which type of Medicare Plan wasn’t confusing enough, now you realize you need to make changes or swap plans. When can you do this?

 2. Does your current plan cover all the services you use or did you have to pay for things that you’d like to have coverage for?

-Talk to you insurance agent about the services that you use that are not covered and which plan would provide the best coverage for those services.
+Talk to you insurance agent in Louisville, KY about the services that you use that are not covered and which plan would provide the best coverage for those services.
 If you think your plan fits your needs, you are probably good to stay where you are, but be sure to consider any services you might need in the future.
+Any changes can be made during the Medicare Open Enrollment.

 3. Does your current plan cover services that you don’t use or no longer need?